cloudflare/cloudflare-docs/content/api/how-to/create-via-api.md

 # Create API tokens via the API

 Generate new API tokens on the fly via the API.
-Doing so first requires creating an API token in the UI with the ability to create subsequent tokens.
+Doing so first requires creating an API token from the Cloudflare dashboard that has the ability to create subsequent tokens.

 ## Generating the initial token

-Before you can create tokens via the API you need to generate the initial token via the Cloudflare dashboard.
+Before you can create tokens via the API, you need to generate the initial token via the Cloudflare dashboard.

 1. From the [API Tokens management screen](https://dash.cloudflare.com/profile/api-tokens), select `Create Token`.
-2. Select the `Create Additional Tokens` Template.
-This template will contain the user permission for creating API tokens.
+2. Select the `Create Additional Tokens` template.
+This template contains the user permission for creating API tokens.
 This allows you to mimic the exact behavior presented in the UI from the API.

 {{<Aside type="note">}}